 Many process improvement projects require the collaboration of more than one functional area.
 That’s one of the reasons that a standard A3 process is so important.

 A3 management doesn't happen in a bubble; you need people from different areas and job functions working together to solve common problems.
 A collaborative approach means building a team focused on solving a particular problem and making sure that everyone has access to the information required to work together efficiently and effectively.
 This is another important role played by A3 software.

 A3 management is not a serial process.
 Organizations may have many improvement projects happening all at once.
 That’s why it’s essential that managers have visibility into what is happening across all departments and teams.
 With an A3 platform in place, leaders can drill down into the details of each A3 improvement project underway, and they can easily calculate the business impact of this vital work.

 Learn more about A3 software in this free webinar.

-For more details on A3 management, we highly recommend John Shook’s book, "Managing To Learn," which was awarded the 2009 Shingo Prize for excellence in business improvement research and publication.
+For more details on A3 management and A3 process templates, we highly recommend John Shook’s book, "Managing To Learn," which was awarded the 2009 Shingo Prize for excellence in business improvement research and publication.
 It goes deeply into Toyota's management, leadership, and mentoring processes.